Click here for a full-size map.

 This reality underscores that each of Sudan’s neighbors is currently or was recently struggling with their own conflict or political instability.
 It also highlights the compounding effects that each of the region’s crises are having on one another.

-Since the Sudan conflict erupted, UN agencies estimate that more than 4.2 million people have been internally displaced while almost 1.2 million have fled to Egypt, Chad, South Sudan, Ethiopia, Libya, and Central African Republic (CAR)—countries that are facing their own stressors.
+Combined with pre-conflict displacements, UN agencies estimate that there are now more than 11.3 million people internally displaced and almost 3.3 million people have fled to neighbors Egypt, Chad, South Sudan, Ethiopia, Libya, and Central African Republic (CAR)—countries that are facing their own stressors.
 These figures are surely an undercount as humanitarian access and communications with much of the country have been cut.
 The UN estimates that 25 million people (roughly half the population) are in need of assistance.

 Egypt

 Egypt has been a major route for Sudanese refugees escaping from Khartoum.
-So far, it has received 323,230 people, mostly Sudanese, according to UNHCR.
-These numbers are expected to increase as a large number of Sudanese remain stranded at the border.
+So far, it has received more than 1.2 million people, mostly Sudanese, according to IOM.
 Egypt is a major transit and destination point for migrants leaving hardship elsewhere in Africa, hosting nearly 9 million economic migrants.
 Egypt has been engaged in a prolonged dispute with Ethiopia over management of Nile River water access stemming from the construction of the Grand Ethiopian Renaissance Dam (GERD), further adding to regional tensions.

 Chad